The Sloan Digital Sky Survey Reverberation Mapping Project: UV-Optical Accretion Disk Measurements with Hubble Space Telescope: Data Reduction

 \subsection{Optical Monitoring Relative Photometry}

 To produce the relative photometric lightcurves for the ground-based observations, we select five standard stars for each telescope/field/pointing.
 We perform aperture photometry using the \texttt{photutils} \citep{Bradley2017} software package on the five standard stars of a magnitude similar to that of the quasars.
+Stars of similar brightness and color (compared to the target quasar) helps in identifying atmospheric effects distributed across the field of view for a uniformly-selected sample of reference stars and to avoid detector saturation (for bright references) and to avoid low signal-to-noise ratios (for faint references).
+Ideally, one is encouraged to utilize more references stars, however, here we chose five reference stars to remain consistent among all of our fields based on the availability of references.
 We extract the relative flux by calculating the ratio of the quasars' net integrated counts, $F_{\rm qso}$ to the sum of all the comparison stars, $F_{*}$:

 where the $i$ index indicates the ensemble's standard star.
 The aperture photometry is performed similarly to Section \ref{sec:dash} and \ref{sec:cyc26_red}; computing the rate of flux increase in the flat-fielded, sky background-subtracted image over 100 circular apertures in the range $1<r_{\rm aperture}<20$.
 We estimated the local sky background for each target from $r_{\rm{inner}} = r_{\rm{aperture}} + 3$~pixels to $r_{\rm{outer}} = r_{\rm{aperture}} + 6$~pixels.
 We find the optimal aperture for each quasar per observation using the local maxima of the flux increase over the aperture sequence.
 We extract the relative star lightcurves and, after visual inspection, substitute any variable star lightcurve with non-variable replacements.